Banking Platform Implementation Guide - Switch Kit

 Introduction

-This guide is for banking platforms that wish to add Pinwheel's Deposit Switch solution to their digital banking offering, enabling their customers to improve account primacy by offering instant direct deposit switching to their consumers.
+This guide is for banking platforms that wish to add Pinwheel's Switch Kit solution to their digital banking offering, enabling their customers to improve account primacy by offering instant direct deposit and bill switching to their account holders.

 Who is this guide for?

 This is a technical implementation guide.
-Product managers and developers will need the information in this guide to integrate Pinwheel Deposit Switch into their digital banking platform.
+Product managers and developers will need the information in this guide to integrate Pinwheel Switch Kit into their digital banking platform.

 Terms